 This, of course, includes healthcare workers, tattoo artists and others who actually work with or around blood and OPIM on a daily basis, but also millions of Americans who work in everyday, general workplaces like restaurants, offices and manufacturing sites.

-Bloodborne Pathogens training must be provided to staff free by employers, but in many cases workers will source their own training and be reimbursed by the employer, or they will have a say in which course they want to take in order to get certified.
+Training for Bloodborne Pathogens must be provided to staff free by employers, but in many cases workers will source their own training and be reimbursed by the employer, or they will have a say in which course they want to take in order to get certified.

-There is a huge marketplace for Bloodborne Pathogens OSHA training courses so there is a lot of choices.
+There is a huge marketplace for Bloodborne Pathogens Certification courses so there is a lot of choices.
 The problem is, there are a lot of outdated and low-quality courses out there that still charge you $25 and upwards for a terrible learning experience.